-Here’s how it works.
+Here’s how the tradition works.
 You heroically purchase a round of shots for yourself, the bartender, and anyone else who inspires your noble generosity.
 Everyone raises a glass and clinks, saying “Cheers!” or “¡Salud!” or some variation thereof.
 Then you lightly touch your glass to the bar or tabletop, making a satisfying “thunk” sound before swigging.

 Many drinkers believe this demonstrates respect for the establishment and those who work there.
 Tapping the bar is a way to celebrate the often-unseen folks who made the moment possible, such as barbacks, kitchen porters, delivery truck drivers, locksmiths, and so on.

 “Clinking glasses is toasting one another.
 Touching the countertop is toasting the house,” Sother Teague, beverage director of NYC’s Amor y Amargo, writes in a message.

 Either way it’s considerably more polite than shouting your feelings about healthcare or the electoral process into the ether.
 Besides, isn’t that what Twitter is for?